galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 {: .warning}

-### Limits and workarounds
+### Limits, workarounds and value proposition

+- The ToolFactory Appliance is a slightly clumsy but useable way to create, test and maintain Galaxy tools in a web GUI.
-- The ToolFactory is an automated code generator.
+- The ToolFactory tool is an automated code generator installed in the appliance tool menu
-- No generator can replace manual editing by a skilled developer other than in constrained, simple cases.
+- No generator can replace manual editing by a skilled developer other than in constrained simple cases.
 - These are common enough in the daily work of most data intensive scientific fields to make a tool generator potentially worth keeping handy.
-- For simple scripts and appropriate Conda packages, it's potentially very useful.
+- For simple scripts and appropriate Conda packages, a professional Galaxy tool developer can probably do it quickly by hand, but those skills take time to acquire and are not widely available, particularly in scientific fields coming to Galaxy.
-- It is not hard to imagine using a Python wrapper to finesse more complex tools just as bash was used in the `planemo lint` example.
-- The ToolFactory, if in a persistent form, is a slightly clumsy but useable way to create and maintain Galaxy tools.
 - Tools can have command-override and test-override pasted in as in one of the BWA samples.
-This can solve some of the limitations.
-However, if the package requires that kind of complexity, it might be better to prepare the wrapper manually.
+   - This can solve some of the limitations but if it is needed, it might be better to prepare the wrapper manually if a skilled developer is available.
+- The ToolFactory can help new scientists and developers to quickly get some simple tools working for their colleagues while awaiting help with the complex ones.

 # Next Steps